phpman > man > CREATE_ROLE(7)

 Sets the role's password.
 (A password is only of use for roles having the LOGIN

-plan to use password authentication you can omit this option.
-If no password is
+to use password authentication you can omit this option.
+If no password is specified, the

 Note

-the case before PostgreSQL version 10.
-In earlier versions, an empty string could
+case before PostgreSQL version 10.
+In earlier versions, an empty string could be

-be used, or not, depending on the authentication method and the exact version, and
+used, or not, depending on the authentication method and the exact version, and libpq

-libpq would refuse to use it in any case.
-To avoid the ambiguity, specifying an
+would refuse to use it in any case.
+To avoid the ambiguity, specifying an empty

-has no effect, but is accepted for backwards compatibility.
-The method of encryption
+no effect, but is accepted for backwards compatibility.
+The method of encryption is

-is determined by the configuration parameter password_encryption.
-If the presented
+determined by the configuration parameter password_encryption.
+If the presented password

-password string is already in MD5-encrypted or SCRAM-encrypted format, then it is
+string is already in MD5-encrypted or SCRAM-encrypted format, then it is stored as-is

-stored as-is regardless of password_encryption (since the system cannot decrypt the
+regardless of password_encryption (since the system cannot decrypt the specified

-specified encrypted password string, to encrypt it in a different format).
-This allows
+encrypted password string, to encrypt it in a different format).
+This allows reloading of

 VALID UNTIL 'timestamp'